 - Treatment that is not a covered service, even if authorized or deemed clinically appropriate by your physician. - Care which is not clinically appropriate and/or has not received precertification.
-If precertification is required and NOT obtained, the Health Benefit Program (HBP) is not obligated to reimburse for services even if it is a covered benefit. - Any treatment not recommended or approved by a physician or medical provider. - Medical services that do not benefit the insured (e.g., organ donation or certain genetic tests). - · Services ordered or provided by a member of your immediate family. - Services that are not reasonable or necessary for the diagnosis or treatment of sickness or injury, including a non-clinically appropriate circumcision for a non-newborn or non-newly adopted child (up to one year after adoption), or any services associated with the use of general anesthesia when local anesthesia would be acceptable. - Expenses payable in your behalf under Medicare, whether you are enrolled or not. - Expenses paid by another Healthcare Plan. - Services received under the following circumstances: - Physical examinations or services required by an insurance company to obtain insurance; - Physical examinations or services required by a governmental agency such as the Federal Aviation Administration, Department of Transportation, and Immigration and Naturalization Services; - Physical examinations or services required by an employer in order to begin or continue working, unless clinically appropriate; - Premarital examinations and associated required testing; or - Physical examinations or screening test for professional school or private school. - Services provided at no charge or that normally would not generate a charge in the absence of this or another insurance plan. - Treatment for any sickness or injury caused by war, acts of war or similar events whether the war is declared or undeclared. - Treatment for sickness or injury contracted while in any branch of the armed forces. - Treatment for sickness or injury incurred while committing a felony, or other criminal activity. - Expenses reimbursed for which you are entitled to reimbursement through any public program. - Services or expenses that are prohibited by laws in the area in which you live. - Charges in connection with an occupational injury covered by workers' compensation. - Services for educational, vocational, or training purposes unless for an underlying medical condition. - · Services of any kind for developmental, diversional, or recreational purposes. - Charges associated with eVisits, telephone consultations, missed appointments, completion of claim forms, or copies of medical records. - Expenses associated with custodial, domiciliary, convalescent or intermediate care. - Hospitalization for "rest cures" or convalescence in a nursing home. - Charges incurred for care in which the member left the medical/behavioral health facility against medical advice (AMA). - Bathroom convenience items including but not limited to tub rails, handrails and elevated toilet seats. - Charges for experimental or investigational procedures, drugs, devices, or medical treatments. - Marymount and Mercy employees are subject to family planning exclusions including transgender services, infertility treatment, abortion, vasectomy, Depo Provera and tubal ligation.
-The family planning exclusion also pertains to oral contraceptives, except where clinically appropriate. - Services that would normally be reimbursed by Corporate Health. - Personal clothing or comfort items such as orthopedic shoes, diabetic shoes, wigs, or hygiene items.
+If precertification is required and NOT obtained, the Health Benefit Program (HBP) is not obligated to reimburse for services even if it is a covered benefit.

-- Non-covered services or services specifically excluded in the text of this Summary Plan Description. - Care that occurred prior to your effective date or after your coverage has been terminated.
+- Any treatment not recommended or approved by a physician or medical provider. - Medical services that do not benefit the insured (e.g., organ donation or certain genetic tests). - Services ordered or provided by a member of your immediate family. - Services that are not reasonable or necessary for the diagnosis or treatment of sickness or injury, including a non-clinically appropriate circumcision for a non-newborn or non-newly adopted child (up to one year after adoption), or any services associated with the use of general anesthesia when local anesthesia would be acceptable. - Expenses payable in your behalf under Medicare, whether you are enrolled or not. - Expenses paid by another Healthcare Plan. - Services received under the following circumstances: - Physical examinations or services required by an insurance company to obtain insurance; - Physical examinations or services required by a governmental agency such as the Federal Aviation Administration, Department of Transportation, and Immigration and Naturalization Services; - Physical examinations or services required by an employer in order to begin or continue working, unless clinically appropriate; - Premarital examinations and associated required testing; or - Physical examinations or screening test for professional school or private school. - Services provided at no charge or that normally would not generate a charge in the absence of this or another insurance plan. - Treatment for any sickness or injury caused by war, acts of war or similar events whether the war is declared or undeclared. - Treatment for sickness or injury contracted while in any branch of the armed forces. - Treatment for sickness or injury incurred while committing a felony, or other criminal activity. - Expenses reimbursed for which you are entitled to reimbursement through any public program. - Services or expenses that are prohibited by laws in the area in which you live. - Charges in connection with an occupational injury covered by workers' compensation. - Services for educational, vocational, or training purposes unless for an underlying medical condition. - Services of any kind for developmental, diversional, or recreational purposes. - Charges associated with eVisits, telephone consultations, missed appointments, completion of claim forms, or copies of medical records. - Expenses associated with custodial, domiciliary, convalescent or intermediate care. - Hospitalization for "rest cures" or convalescence in a nursing home. - Charges incurred for care in which the member left the medical/behavioral health facility against medical advice (AMA). - Bathroom convenience items including but not limited to tub rails, handrails and elevated toilet seats. - Charges for experimental or investigational procedures, drugs, devices, or medical treatments. - Services that would normally be reimbursed by Corporate Health. - Personal clothing or comfort items such as orthopedic shoes, diabetic shoes, wigs, or hygiene items. - Non-covered services or services specifically excluded in the text of this Summary Plan Description. - Care that occurred prior to your effective date or after your coverage has been terminated.